 CA Workload Automation (Broadcom)

-The process includes running parallel environments during testing, minimizing disruptions.
-CA also offers operational support, training, and knowledge transfer to ensure long-term success.
-Backed by decades of experience and a proven methodology, CA ensures efficient, low-downtime transitions to its workload automation platform.
+The migration includes parallel runs during testing to minimize disruptions.
+CA also provides operational support, training, and knowledge transfer to ensure the client’s team can manage the platform effectively.
+With decades of experience and a proven methodology, CA delivers efficient migrations with minimal downtime.

-Migration tools support smooth migration to CA Workload Automation from the following products:
+Migration tools support transitions from the following products:

 - BMC: Control-M